barbacbd/RedHatDocs/openshift-ansible/README.md

 <br>

+If the user is unable to find the machines during the `create` step, it's possible that the RHEL version is not the default.
+The user can fix this by updating the default version of RHEL found [here](https://github.com/barbacbd/openshift-ansible-assistant/blob/master/playbooks/byoh-create-machines.yaml#L10) and [here](https://github.com/barbacbd/openshift-ansible-assistant/blob/master/playbooks/byoh-prepare.yaml#L11) or the user can set the environment variable `OI_DISTRIBUTION_VERSION` to the version of RHEL (ex: `8.6`).

 ### GCP

 An ssh key (the same that will be used for installation) should be added to the **entire** project.
 Follow the [link](https://medium.com/@rajeshkanna_a/google-cloud-platform-adding-or-removing-project-wide-public-ssh-keys-5e3fcf22f75d) for more information.
 The public key will have a username attached to it, and this username will be later for ssh tasks. _If your installation fails/stalls during ssh tasks, please check the `ansible_user` in `assets/byoh/hosts`_.